 Qatar is a small country located on the north-eastern coast of the Arabian Peninsula.
 It is bordered by Saudi Arabia in the south and by the Persian Gulf and is separated from the island of Bahrain by a strait.
 Qatar has large natural gas reserves, which have transformed the country into a high-income economy.
-Qatar is a member of the Gulf Cooperation Council (GCC) and of OPEC.
+Qatar is a member of the Gulf Cooperation Council (GCC).

-Qatar Petroleum (QP) is the national company in charge of the development of the oil and gas sector.
-Upstream to downstream activities are wholly managed by QP and its subsidiaries.
+Qatar Petroleum is the national company in charge of the development of the oil and gas sector.
+In 2021, it has changed its name to Qatar Energy (QE), to bring forth its strategy to switch towards energy efficiency and technologies such as CCS.
+Upstream to downstream activities are wholly managed by QE and its subsidiaries.

-The country's total energy consumption per capita is very high at around 18 toe, including 13 200 kWh of electricity (the 5th highest level of electricity consumption per capita in the world).
+The country's total energy consumption per capita is very high at around 15 toe, including 15 100 kWh of electricity (5th highest level for electricity in the world).

 Issues & Prospects